Related Indicators:

 Findings:

-- In the Rest of State region, there were 5,079 firearm-related Index crimes reported to police during 2010, compared to 5,759 in 2005.
-This marks an 11.8 percent decrease over the course of 5 years in the number of Violent Index crimes in which firearms were reported to have been present.
-The rate of firearm crimes also declined from 5.2 to 4.6 per 10,000 population between 2005 and 2010.
+- This marks a 21 percent decrease in the number of violent index crimes in which firearms were reported to have been present.
+The rate of firearm crimes also declined from 4.6 to 3.6 per 10,000 population between 2010 and 2017.